- General Concepts

 Engagement should be seen as a psychological state that employees can be in when they are performing their work roles.
 Defining engagement as a psychological state has two important implications:

-Creating an engaging work environment that reflects the two-way commitment between employees and the organization requires a behavioral and cultural change in the organization, which will take time and effort.
-To create and sustain workplace conditions that are conducive to employee engagement will require holistic, coordinated and deliberate efforts on several fronts: building an (1) engagement culture, exercising (2) transformational leadership, and implementing a number of (3) engagement drivers.
+Creating an engaging work environment that reflects the two-way commitment between employees and the organization requires behavioral and cultural change in the organization, which will take time and effort.
+Creating and sustaining workplace conditions that are conducive to employee engagement will require holistic, coordinated and deliberate efforts on several fronts: building an (1) engagement culture, exercising (2) transformational leadership, and implementing a number of (3) engagement drivers.

 This combination of an engagement culture, transformational leadership and engagement drivers will produce powerful and mutually reinforcing results: an engaged workforce and a true performance culture.
 Driving and sustaining these results, however, require adherence to two vital principles: